 Applicants will be asked questions about their specific interests in their artform and their level of access to training/classes/lessons in their artform.
 Applicants can review the specific questions for their artform once they have submitted their recommender information.
 There are no right or wrong answers for these questions, nor are we looking for one profile of a student over another - rather, we ask these questions to understand the applicant in the fullest context possible.

 e.
-Portfolio Images and/or Files
+Portfolio Images/Files

-Your Architecture + Design portfolio should consist of 9 total works uploaded into your application.
+Your Visual Art portfolio should consist of 9 total works.
+Upload your portfolio pieces into the application under "Upload Portfolio."